handsupmin/coding-test/README.md

 # CodingTest

-## These codes are outputs of coding-test preparation by Python.
+## These codes are outputs of coding-test preparation with Python.

 There are two folders.